victorjquinones/ai-dev-tasks/create-prd.md

 To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
 The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.

+## Agent-First Workflow (CRITICAL)

+**BEFORE starting PRD creation, consider delegating to specialized MCP agents:**

+1. **business-analyst agent** - For complex requirements gathering, stakeholder analysis, and business process mapping
+2. **spec-writer agent** - For generating comprehensive technical specifications and user stories

+**When to use agents:**
+- Complex features requiring extensive requirements gathering → business-analyst
+- Features needing formal technical specifications → spec-writer
+- Multi-stakeholder features requiring analysis → business-analyst

+**If you choose to proceed without agents, you must still:**
+- Apply the 95% certainty rule before answering
+- Ask clarifying questions when requirements are unclear
+- Think deeply about the problem space
+- Suggest alternative approaches if you identify better solutions

 ## Process

 1.  **Receive Initial Prompt:** The user provides a brief description or request for a new feature or functionality.